INSIDE: Save the planet and help Mother Earth by learning where to recycle old, broken kids and restaurant crayons.

 How to Easily Recycle Old Broken Crayons

 There are many great organizations that take old, broken and rejected crayon from homes, schools, restaurants and hotels.
-These organizations then re-melt the crayons, pour the wax into molds and make totally new crayons.
+These organizations re-melt the crayons, pour the wax into molds and make totally new crayons.

 These new crayons are then donated to hospitals, orphanages, homeless shelters and schools in need of supplies.